IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-theory.md

 - Culture to be fostered allowing people to feel they can talk openly without fear of blame.
 - One way to think about this is to adopt a mindset of  there is no good or bad news… there is just news.

+Empiricism Is at the Heart of Scrum - Scrum is designed to enable empiricism.
+Embracing empiricism improves transparency, inspection, and adaptation.
+Understanding these three pillars of any empirical process is essential for a Scrum Team to improve its ability to deliver valuable Product Increments.

 ### 💊 Tough Pill to Sallow

 You won’t always be able to provoke the changes that need to be made.
 But you can always...